CU-DSI-Scholars/site-source/content/page/faq2020-summer.md

 + **Question:** I recently graduated in May, 2020.
 Am I still eligible for the program?

     *Answer*: Unfortunately, this program is oriented towards current students.

++ **Question:** How long will the internship last?

+    *Answer*: The duration of each project is listed on the project's page.
+Some projects may be looking for a long-term commitment.
+If you are selected to be interviewed by a faculty sponsor, you are encouraged to discuss the particulars of the scope of work and anticipated timeline involved.

 + **Question:** Is there still space to host interns for this program?
 I have a student researcher in my lab who was interested in participating.